 How do you conciliate an API-First strategy with an event-driven architecture approach?
 With event-driven APIs.
 Managing both APIs consistently is key to your success.

-Event-based integration made simple — without getting rid of legacy IT.
+Discover event-based integration made simple — without getting rid of legacy IT.